Probing AGN-ISM Feedback through Extended X-ray Emission in ESO 137-G034: Spectral Analysis

-The hard X-ray emission ($>4$\,keV) is dominated by the Compton-scattered component from {\tt mytorus}, with comparable { equatorial} column densities and normalizations for both the line and continuum components.
-The iron line and continuum emission are absorbed by column densities that are compatible within errors. { An additional absorbed power-law model component, which would account for the transmitted continuum, does not improve the fit statistics}
+The hard X-ray emission ($>4$\,keV) is dominated by the Compton-scattered component from {\tt mytorus}.
+The iron line and { Compton-scattered }continuum emission are absorbed by column densities that are compatible within errors, { therefore $ N_{Hc}$ and $N_{HFe}$ parameters were linked, and their best-fit value is reported in the Tab.~\ref{tab:spectral_fit} as $N_H$}. { An additional absorbed power-law model component, which would account for the transmitted continuum, does not improve the fit statistics}.